Essay: ‘Black Christmas’ 2019 is a world-burning triumph.

 He continues, “This Patriarchal establishment must, it is obvious, have a Father, and that Father must be clothed with authority to seek and effect the common good.
 Deprive him of this, and the family must come to ruin.
 Guard his power against abuses, but for the common interest, preserve it entire.”

-Across 60 pages of letters, Chase meanders through his own retaliatory accusations, and it’s nothing more than paranoia and shifting blame to whomever crosses his path.
+Across 60 pages of letters, Chase meanders through retaliatory accusations, and it’s nothing more than paranoia and shifting blame to whoever crosses his path.
 Such toxic, deeply-rooted masculinity and the hunger to feed it is eerily similar to Black Christmas‘ Professor Gelson (Cary Elwes), whose endearing smile guards an ancient, untamed evil that defies logic or comprehension.
-Many believe Kenyon College is the location of The Gates of Hell and maybe for good reason – historically, there has been an inordinate amount of fires on the property.
-The most infamous occurrence took place February 27, 1949 when a blaze ripped through the Old Kenyon dormitory, killing nine students.
+Many believe Kenyon College is the location of The Gates of Hell and maybe for good reason – historically, there has been an excessive amount of fires on the property.
+The most infamous occurrence took place on February 27, 1949, when a blaze ripped through the Old Kenyon dormitory, killing nine students.
 Over the past 195 years, there have been countless paranormal reports and ghost sightings, and many point to the tragic death of Stuart Pierson, who died while rushing a fraternity, as the catalyst for the activity.

 In 1906, Kenyon College historian George Franklin Smythe wrote a song called “Philander Chase” to memorialize Chase’s work.
 Here is the opening stanza: